 Monday 21 - Friday 25 September

-The Digital Placemaking Fellows share ideas, insights and key themes to emerge from a year of deep thinking about possible future directions for Digital Placemaking.
+Join the Digital Placemaking Fellows as they share ideas, insights and key themes to emerge from a year of deep thinking about possible future directions for Digital Placemaking.

 The following programme of content will be available from 9am on Monday 21 September: